Stationary broken parity states in active matter models: How is generic behavior restored?

-Finally, we now also understand why the nonlinear coupling $\varepsilon u_2^3$ in the reaction-diffusion model in Eq.~\eqref{eq:rd} precludes resting asymmetric states.
-Based on our earlier examples one might suppose that linear coupling terms yield nongeneric behavior provided they respect some basic requirements as the conservation law of the uncoupled field.
-This is indeed so for two-component models.
-Consider, however, a simple three-component reaction-diffusion model with linear cross-coupling of the form
+Based on our earlier examples one might now suppose that linear coupling terms always yield nongeneric behavior provided they respect some basic requirements such as the conservation law of the uncoupled field.
+This is indeed so for two-component models, but not for models with more components.
+Consider, e.g., a three-component reaction-diffusion model with linear cross-couplings of the form

-Thus for $\beta = \gamma' = 0$ one obtains a three-component FitzHugh-Nagumo model with a second activator field $w$~\cite{YoKK2015pre}.
-However, despite the linearity of the coupling terms the nongeneric model structure of~\eqref{eq:stst_general} is only fulfilled if $\frac{\alpha}{\alpha'} \frac{\beta'}{\beta} \frac{\gamma}{\gamma'}=1$, a relation that need not hold in general.
+For $\beta = \gamma' = 0$ one obtains a three-component FitzHugh-Nagumo model with a second activator field $w$~\cite{YoKK2015pre}.
+Despite the linearity of the coupling terms the nongeneric spurious gradient structure~\eqref{eq:stst_general} further demands that $\frac{\alpha}{\alpha'} \gamma = \frac{\beta}{\beta'}\gamma'$, a relation that does not need to hold in general.